mokkabonna/json-schema-merge-allof/README.md

 - **key** the name of the keyword that caused the resolver to be called (useful if you use the same resolver for multiple keywords)
 - **mergeSchemas** a function you can call that merges an array of schemas

 You can set a default resolver that catches any unknown keyword.
 Let's say you want to use the same strategy as the ones for the meta keywords, to use the first value found.
-You van accomplish that like this:
+You can accomplish that like this:

 ```js
 mergeJsonSchema({